igraph/python-igraph/doc/source/visualisation.rst

 If the layout is left unspecified, igraph uses the dedicated `layout_auto()` function, which chooses between one of several possible layouts based on the number of vertices and edges.

-You can specify additional options such as vertex and edge color, size, and labels via additional arguments, e.g.:
+You can also specify vertex and edge color, size, and labels - and more - via additional arguments, e.g.:

 >>> ig.plot(g,
 >>>         vertex_size=20,